 To show the inside of the caves and one of it's highlights.
 In the middle of the caves is a neon green lake.
 Stalactites hanging above the lake.
 Gorges du Verdon with kids.

-The last of the things we undertook in the Gorges du Verdon with kids was a museum visit.
+The last thing on our list to explore in the Gorges du Verdon with kids is a museum.
 Grasse is the parfum city of France.
 It’s known worldwide for it’s excellent perfumes.
-Most of the perfumes made in France are produced here in Grasse.
-There are lots of perfumeshops, three big perfumemakers and a museum.
-We opted for a visit to the perfumemuseum.
+Most of the perfumes made in France are produced right here in Grasse.
+There are lots of perfume stores, three big perfume makers and a museum.
+We opted for a visit to the perfume museum.

 Plaquette outside the museum, to show the date of the museum.
 A plaquette with the text in French.
 City of Grasse.
 International museum of parfum.
 1987.
 On marmer, red letters on a white background, surrounded by a line and red/ornage coloring.
 Gorges du Verdon with kids.

-The museum is divided in a part where you can smell the different scents, a second part where the history of perfume making is explained and a third part with trinkets.
+The museum is divided in 3 sections; a part where you can smell the different scents, a second part where the history of perfume making is explained and a third part with trinkets.

 To show how they let you smell different smells.
 Paul and Yuri are both smelling at the same tube.
 On the side is written what you're smelling.